zoxpx/pxdocs/content/reference/knowledge-base/etcd.md

 ### Requirements

-For production Portworx clusters, Portworx, Inc. recommends the following configuration of an etcd cluster:
+For production Portworx clusters, {{<companyName>}} recommends the following configuration of an etcd cluster:

 1. Etcd Version > 3.1.x
 2. Minimum 3 nodes